lukewrites/lukewrites.github.io/posts/switching-aws-elastic-beanstalk-site-https/index.md

 .. tags:
 .. category:
 .. link:
-.. description: How to use AWS to get a free SSL certificate and have your Elastic Beanstalk site automatically serve the secure site.
+.. description: How to use AWS to get a free SSL certificate and have your Elastic Beanstalk site redirect all traffic to https.
 .. type: text
 -->